-Do not start the engine and engage the PTO switch when the PTO driveshaft is disconnected from the cutting deck.
-If you start the engine and the PTO shaft is allowed to rotate, serious personal injury and machine damage could result.
-Before the PTO driveshaft is disconnected from the cutting deck, disconnect the PTO solenoid-valve-coil connector from the wire harness to prevent unintentionally engaging the PTO clutch.

-2. Disconnect the wire-harness connector from the PTO solenoid-valve-coil connector (Figure 3).
+- Do not start the engine and engage the PTO switch when the PTO driveshaft is disconnected from the cutting deck. - Before you disconnect the PTO driveshaft from the cutting deck, disconnect the PTO solenoid-valve-coil connector from the wire harness to prevent unintentionally engaging the PTO clutch. - 2.
+Disconnect the wire-harness connector from the PTO solenoid-valve-coil connector (Figure 3).